dovecot/documentation/docs/core/config/service.md

   Dovecot attempts to verify that the limit is high enough at startup.
   If it's not, it logs a warning such as:

-    * Warning: service stats { client_limit=1000 } is lower than required under max. load (7945)
+  `Warning: service stats { client_limit=1000 } is lower than required under max. load (7945)`

-      This is calculated by counting the `process_limit` of all the services, because each of them has a persistent connection to stats.
+  This is calculated by counting the [[setting,service_process_limit]] of all the services, because each of them has a persistent connection to stats.